Terry McAuliffe: Pardons

 McAuliffe pardoned 227 people during his tenure, the most of any Virginia governor, and three times as many as his predecessor Bob McDonnell.
 In 2017, he granted pardons to the Norfolk Four, a group of U.S. Navy sailors who were wrongly convicted of a 1997 rape and murder and were declared actually innocent by a federal court in 2016.
-He rejected an application for pardon from Jens Soering.
+He rejected an application for pardon by Jens Söring, who had been convicted for double murder.
+In January 2018, McAuliffe pardoned 6 Virginians who were given excessive sentences, including Travion Blount, who was convicted and given six life sentences at age 15 for robbery.

 Post-governorship

 After the 2016 presidential election, McAuliffe was viewed as a potential candidate for the Democratic nomination for president in 2020.
 In 2017, McAuliffe's confidantes told The Hill he was "seriously considering a 2020 presidential run."
-McAuliffe told a group of union leaders "If I can wrestle an alligator, I can certainly wrestle Donald Trump," referencing his wrestling march with an alligator to secure a political donation.
+McAuliffe told a group of union leaders "If I can wrestle an alligator, I can certainly wrestle Donald Trump," referencing his wrestling match with an alligator to secure a political donation.
 In April 2019, McAuliffe announced that he would not pursue the presidency in 2020 and would focus on supporting Democrats in the 2019 Virginia elections.

 In February 2018, he began serving as the state engagement chair of the National Democratic Redistricting Committee.

-McAuliffe initially called for Governor Ralph Northam to resign in 2019 after a photo on his 1984 medical-school yearbook page showed a photo of a man in blackface; Northam issued an apology, and McAuliffe later dropped calls for Northam's resignation.
-McAuliffe called for Lieutenant Governor Justin Fairfax's resignation following several allegations of sexual assault against Fairfax came-to-light in 2019; Fairfax called him a "racist" for supporting his accusers.
-Later, while running against McAuliffe in Virginia's 2021 Democratic gubernatorial primary, Fairfax compared his treatment from McAuliffe to the murders of George Floyd and Emmett Till.
-Fairfax's comments were condemned by leaders of the Virginia Legislative Black Caucus, which had also called for Fairfax's resignation.
-Democrat Doug Wilder, who served as Virginia's first Black governor, criticized McAuliffe, arguing that he acted inconsistently on race issues, Wilder also said that McAuliffe pushed aside Black politicians.

-In 2015, McAuliffe called for Joe Morrissey's resignation from the House of Delegates, after it was revealed that Morrissey had sex with his 17-year-old part-time receptionist.
-(Morrissey and the receptionist later married, and had three children.)
-The episode left Morrissey as a pariah among fellow Democrats, and Morrissey resigned from the state House.
-However, Morrissey later made a political comeback, and after unseating a Democratic incumbent in a primary, gained the support of Virginia Democrats, including McAuliffe, who helped raise money for Morrissey in the 2019 elections.
-Former Delegate Lashrecse Aird, who lost her House seat in 2021 while on the ballot with McAuliffe, has launched a primary challenge against Morrissey to unseat him in 2023.
+He is currently a senior advisor at the MarTech startup, Applecart.

+In January 2022, after losing his re-election bid for Governor, a website was launched for Common Good, an organization founded by McAuliffe to "[help] Democratic campaigns and organizations win critical races in Virginia and across the country."

+In 2025, former president Joe Biden appointed McAuliffe to the Board of Trustees of the Woodrow Wilson International Center for Scholars.
+Shortly after, Trump revoked the appointment.

+McAuliffe joined Natural Allies for a Clean Energy Future as a co-chair in November 2025.
+The organization advocates for the use of natural gas as part of the United States’ broader energy-transition strategy.

 2021 gubernatorial campaign

+Primary election

+Despite the extreme rarity of second-term governors in Virginia (which only allows former governors to run for governor again after another has served in that role) — and despite calls from within Virginia's Democratic party for McAuliffe to stand aside in the 2021 governors' race, to allow two black female Democratic legislators to compete to become the nation's first black woman governor — in December 2020, McAuliffe announced his campaign for governor.

+On June 8, 2021, he won the Democratic primary, garnering 62% of the vote, defeating four other candidates, and winning each city and locality in the state.